codacy/codacy-rubocop/docs/description/GraphQL_UnusedArgument.md

-Arguments should either be listed explicitly or **rest should be in the resolve signature.
+Arguments should either be listed explicitly or **rest should be in the resolve signature (and similar methods, such as #authorized?).

 # Examples